yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-postgresql.md

   hideH4: true
 ---

-The Debezium PostgreSQL connector captures row-level changes in the schemas of a PostgreSQL database.
+The Debezium YugabyteDB connector captures row-level changes in the schemas of a YugabyteDB database.

-The first time it connects to a PostgreSQL server or cluster, the connector takes a consistent snapshot of all schemas.
-After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a PostgreSQL database.
+The first time it connects to a YugabyteDB server or cluster, the connector takes a consistent snapshot of all schemas.
+After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a YugabyteDB database.
 The connector generates data change event records and streams them to Kafka topics.
 For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
 Applications and services consume data change event records from that topic.

 ## Overview

-PostgreSQL’s [logical decoding](#reminder) feature was introduced in version 9.4.
+YugabyteDB’s [logical decoding](#reminder) feature was introduced in version 9.4.
 It is a mechanism that allows the extraction of the changes that were committed to the transaction log and the processing of these changes in a user-friendly manner with the help of an [output plug-in](#reminder).
 The output plug-in enables clients to consume the changes.

-The PostgreSQL connector contains two main parts that work together to read and process database changes:
+The YugabyteDB connector contains two main parts that work together to read and process database changes:

 <!-- todo vaibhav: need sub-bullets -->
 * A logical decoding output plug-in.
 You might need to install the output plug-in that you choose to use.
-You must configure a replication slot that uses your chosen output plug-in before running the PostgreSQL server.
+You must configure a replication slot that uses your chosen output plug-in before running the YugabyteDB server.
 The plug-in can be one of the following:

     <!-- YB specific -->
     * `yboutput` is the plugin packaged with YugabyteDB.

-    * `pgoutput` is the standard logical decoding output plug-in in PostgreSQL 10+.
-It is maintained by the PostgreSQL community, and used by PostgreSQL itself for logical replication.
+    * `pgoutput` is the standard logical decoding output plug-in in YugabyteDB 10+.
+It is maintained by the YugabyteDB community, and used by YugabyteDB itself for logical replication.
 This plug-in is always present so no additional libraries need to be installed.
 The Debezium connector interprets the raw replication event stream directly into change events.

 <!-- YB note driver part -->
 * Java code (the actual Kafka Connect connector) that reads the changes produced by the chosen logical decoding output plug-in.
-It uses PostgreSQL’s [streaming replication protocol](#reminder), by means of the YugabyteDB JDBC driver
+It uses YugabyteDB’s [streaming replication protocol](#reminder), by means of the YugabyteDB JDBC driver

 The connector produces a change event for every row-level insert, update, and delete operation that was captured and sends change event records for each table in a separate Kafka topic.
 Client applications read the Kafka topics that correspond to the database tables of interest, and can react to every row-level event they receive from those topics.

-PostgreSQL normally purges write-ahead log (WAL) segments after some period of time.
+YugabyteDB normally purges write-ahead log (WAL) segments after some period of time.
 This means that the connector does not have the complete history of all changes that have been made to the database.
-Therefore, when the PostgreSQL connector first connects to a particular PostgreSQL database, it starts by performing a consistent snapshot of each of the database schemas.
+Therefore, when the YugabyteDB connector first connects to a particular YugabyteDB database, it starts by performing a consistent snapshot of each of the database schemas.
 After the connector completes the snapshot, it continues streaming changes from the exact point at which the snapshot was made.
 This way, the connector starts with a consistent view of all of the data, and does not omit any changes that were made while the snapshot was being taken.

 The connector is tolerant of failures.
 As the connector reads changes and produces events, it records the WAL position for each event.
 If the connector stops for any reason (including communication failures, network problems, or crashes), upon restart the connector continues reading the WAL where it last left off.
 This includes snapshots.
 If the connector stops during a snapshot, the connector begins a new snapshot when it restarts.

 {{< tip title="Behaviour with Logical Decoding" >}}

-The connector relies on and reflects the PostgreSQL logical decoding feature, which has the following limitations:
+The connector relies on and reflects the YugabyteDB logical decoding feature, which has the following limitations:

 * Logical decoding does not support DDL changes.
 This means that the connector is unable to report DDL change events back to consumers.

 * Logical decoding replication slots are supported on only primary servers.
-When there is a cluster of PostgreSQL servers, the connector can run on only the active primary server.
+When there is a cluster of YugabyteDB servers, the connector can run on only the active primary server.
 It cannot run on hot or warm standby replicas.
 If the primary server fails or is demoted, the connector stops.
 After the primary server has recovered, you can restart the connector.
-If a different PostgreSQL server has been promoted to primary, adjust the connector configuration before restarting the connector.
+If a different YugabyteDB server has been promoted to primary, adjust the connector configuration before restarting the connector.

 Additionally, the pgoutput logical decoding output plug-in does not capture values for generated columns, resulting in missing data for these columns in the connector’s output.